odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/assam/cities/majuli/
+        title: Majuli
         content: >-
-          Near Jorhat is Majuli, the largest river island in the world, which you reach after an hour's ride on a local ferry.
+          Near Jorhat is Majuli, the largest river island in the world, which you reach after an hour’s ride on a local ferry.
 The island, a World Heritage Site in the Brahmaputra river, is known for its beautiful rural setting, dancing monks and traditional tribal architecture.
-A visit to Majuli allows you to gently contemplate mesmerising landscapes of rice fields, water meadows and fish traps, meet the local Mishing people and learn about Neo-Vaishnavite philosophy at one of Majuli's ancient satras.
+A visit to Majuli allows you to gently contemplate mesmerising landscapes of rice fields, water meadows and fish traps, meet the local Mishing people and learn about Neo-Vaishnavite philosophy at one of Majuli’s ancient satras.
       - type: excursion
         url: >-
           /destinations/india/states/assam/cities/majuli/excursions/afternoon-visit-to-one-of-majulis-unique-monasteries/
+        title: Afternoon visit to one of Majuli's unique monasteries
         content: >-
-          This afternoon you will visit one of Majuli's satras, unique monasteries established in the 15th century by a visionary reformer-philosopher, Shankardeva.
+          This afternoon you will visit one of Majuli’s satras, unique monasteries established in the 15th century by a visionary reformer-philosopher, Shankardeva.
 The satra contains boha living quarters for the monks , all male, connected by long verandahs.
 At the